-Habibi International has primarily served the Yazidi people in the Kurdish region of Iraq.
+Habibi International has primarily served the Yazidi people in the Kurdistan Region of Iraq.
 In August 2014, ISIS launched a genocide attack on the Yazidi people and perpetrated sexual slavery on the women and girls.
 ISIS fighters captured many Yazidi men, women and children, killed thousands of men, and forced thousands more to leave their ancient homelands.
 Yazidi families, widows, and orphans are now in the process of rebuilding their lives while many are still displaced, missing, or held captive by ISIS.
 We seek to partner in that restoration process through healthcare services, education programs, and various development projects

 Willy Tan is one of the founders and CEO of Habibi International, a humanitarian organization seeking to serve the refugees and internally displaced in the Middle East.
 He graduated from Biola University and Fuller Seminary and is currently a doctoral candidate at Gordon-Conwell Seminary.
 He also studied leadership and management at the Drucker School of Management in Claremont, California.
 Prior to full-time humanitarian work, Willy spent 15 years working as a portfolio manager in the wealth management industry.
 He is married to Christy, a Nurse Practitioner who serves alongside him in Northern Iraq.
 They have 2 children, Amber and Hudson.